coreruleset/project-seaweed/README.md

 ## Fetching CRS logs from the container

 This project does not provide the functionality to fetch the logs from CRS container.
-However, you can use the `--keep-setup` flag to prevent the docker setup (crs container, apache container and docker network).
-After that you can fetch the audit logs using the following commands.
+However, you can use the `--keep-setup` flag to prevent auto-removal of the docker setup (crs container, apache container and docker network).
+After that, you can fetch the audit logs using the following command.

 `docker cp crs-waf:/root/audit.log <path to save log file>`